mehulagg/gitlab/doc/user/profile/notifications.md

 - **Disable**: If you are receiving notifications for updates to that issue but no longer want to receive them, unsubscribe from it.

+Configuring this notification on an Epic doesn't make you automatically subscribed to the issue that are linked to the epic.

 ### Notification levels

 For each project and group you can select one of the following levels: